spikegrobstein/rom-utilities/README.md

-# ROM Curator
+# ROM Utilities

-This is a collection of scripts which are used to quickly curate a list of gaming ROMs; specifically for cases when you have multiple versions of a game.
+It contains a collection of scripts which are used to quickly curate a list of gaming ROMs; specifically for cases when you have multiple versions of a game.
 This isn't really designed for public consumption; the code isn't pretty, there are probably bugs and it's really designed for my own personal preferences with regard to sorting and naming and all that.

 ## What do?

+### Unpack

+The `unpack.sh` script automates uncompressing a directory of ROMs.
+It iterates through all of the files in the given directory, determines how to uncompress the file(s) (supporting `zip`, `rar`, and `7z`), and unpacks them.
+It keeps your archive in a directory called `_COMPLETED` inside the console directory.
+If the archive unpacks into a single file, only that file is kept. if It's multiple files, it keeps a directory based on the basename of the original archive.

+Usage:

+    ./unpack.sh <rom-dir>

+So, if you have `/storage/ROMs/PSP`, containing a slew of PSP ROMs in compressed format, you would run:

+    ./unpack /storage/ROMs/PSP

+It will then create `/storage/ROMs/PSP/_COMPLETED` which it stashes each archive after it completes.
+This way, you can pick up where you left off in the event of an error.

+It uses a temporary directory called `_UNPACK` in the directory as well, so if that's left behind, you'll have to manually clean that up, possibly moving the archive back into the main directory first.

 ### Makelists